JKArena/pulsing/README.md

 3. Hadoop for HDFS + Yarn
    * Cascading+JCascade+Pail
    * Spark ml for machine learning
-   * Hive+Spark SQL
+   * Hive+Spark SQL for submitted location data using ESRI
-4. MySQL/Hibernate for user data and location (GIS) data
+4. MySQL/Hibernate for user data and possibly location (GIS) data using Spark SQL
 5. Cassandra for chatLobby messages which are created by users
 6. Redis for websocket+session management and cache (short lived pulse data with geo radius search)
 4. Avro+Thrift for serializations (both to compare)